project-chip/zap/docs/api.md

 ### Templating API: user-data specific helpers~enabled_attributes_for_cluster_and_side(name, side, options) ⇒

 Creates endpoint type cluster attribute iterator.
-This fetches all manufacturing-specific and standard attributes which have been enabled on added endpoints based on the name and side of the cluster.
+This fetches all manufacturer-specific and standard attributes which have been enabled on added endpoints based on the name and side of the cluster.
 When side is not mentioned then client and server attributes are returned.
 Available Options: